NickMcConnell/AngbandPlus/docs/command.rst

   traveling any farther.
 This command requires a direction and can use a target.
 This command takes some energy.

-Use a staff (``u``) or Zap a staff (``Z``)
+Use a device (``u``) or Zap a device (``Z``)
-  This command will use a staff.
-A staff is normally very similar to a scroll, in that they normally either have an area effect or affect a specific object.
-Staves are magical devices, and there is a chance you will not be able to figure out how to use them.
+  This command will use a device.
+A device is normally very similar to a card, in that they normally either have an area effect or affect a specific object.
+There is a chance you will not be able to figure out how to use them.
 This command takes some energy.

 Zap a rod (``z``) or Activate a rod (``a``)
-  Rods are extremely powerful magical items, which cannot be burnt or shattered, and which can have either staff-like or wand-like effects, but unlike staves and wands, they don't have charges.
+  Rods are extremely powerful magical items, which cannot be burnt or shattered, and which can have either device-like or wand-like effects, but unlike devices and wands, they don't have charges.
 Instead, they draw on the ambient magical energy to recharge themselves, and therefore can only be activated once every few turns.
 The recharging time varies depending on the type of rod.
 This command may require a direction (depending on